Actions Page#

 If the video you are trying to import is not available on YouTube any more, Tube Archivist can import the required metadata:

-• Add the thumbnail as <base-name>.<ext>, where valid file extensions are .jpg, .png or .webp.
-If there is no thumbnail file, Tube Archivist will try to extract the embedded cover from the media file or will fallback to a default thumbnail.
+<base-name>.<ext>, where valid file extensions are .jpg, .png or .webp.
+If there is no thumbnail file, Tube Archivist will try to extract the embedded cover from the media file or will fallback to a default thumbnail. - Add subtitles as

 Some notes:#

-• This will consume the files you put into the import folder: Files will get converted to .mp4 if needed (this might take a long time...) and moved to the archive, .json files will get deleted upon completion to avoid having duplicates on the next run.
+- This will consume the files you put into the import folder: Files will get converted to .mp4 if needed (this might take a long time...) and moved to the archive, .json files will get deleted upon completion to avoid having duplicates on the next run.

-• For best file transcoding quality, convert your media files with desired settings first before importing.
+- For best file transcoding quality, convert your media files with desired settings first before importing.

-• A notification box will show with progress, follow the docker logs to monitor for errors.
+- A notification box will show with progress, follow the docker logs to monitor for errors.

 Start Small

-Embed thumbnails into media file#
+Embed metadata into media file#

 ZIP file index backup#